shigeyukey/shige-addons-wiki/src/break-timer.md

 ![alt text](https://shigeyukey.github.io/shige-addons-wiki/images/break-timer/04.png)

+The add-on's menu bar displays the count of the current cards.

 * Press “Start Break Timer” on the menu bar to start the timer counting now.
 * Disable Count: Quickly disable or enable the count function.